STATEMENT OF FAITH

 Now the works of the flesh are manifest, which are these; Adultery, fornication, uncleanness, lasciviousness, Idolatry, witchcraft, hatred, variance, emulations, wrath, strife, seditions, heresies, Envyings, murders, drunkenness, revellings, and such like: of the which I tell you before, as I have also told you in time past, that they which do such things shall not inherit the kingdom of God.

 We believe that, because of Adam’s sin, Creation is fallen, and we are born into natures inherently sinful, from which we cannot reconcile ourselves with God on our own merit or morality.
 By humbling ourselves, repenting of our sins, and accepting Jesus Christ as our personal Lord and Savior and by proclaiming His Lordship, we are saved by grace through faith from eternal damnation in hell.
 This is neither merit nor worthy of boasting, but is a mystery and a miracle.
 We are thus washed by the blood of the Lamb and are presentable to God and co-heirs with Christ in the Kingdom of Heaven.
-He is the perfect propitiation for our sins, and we will be resurrected with Him on the Last Day, to dwell with Him eternally.
+He is the perfect propitiation for our sins, the final sacrifice, and we will be resurrected with Him on the Last Day, to dwell with Him in a New Heaven and New Earth in life everlasting.

 That if thou shalt confess with thy mouth the Lord Jesus, and shalt believe in thine heart that God hath raised him from the dead, thou shalt be saved.